-N. CENTRAL COAST 1 Distri bution Max.
-Threats Watershed HUC Max.
-Historical (km2) Ratio Current/ Historical Population Size (#) Short- Term % Decline Scope Severity Risk Rank Big-Navarro-Garcia 18010108 3,241 1.00 Unknown Unknown High Low S 3 Gualala-Salmon 18010109 898 1.00 Unknown Unknown Mod.
-Mod.
-S 2 Russian 18010110 3,849 0.90 250-1000 Unknown Mod.
-Mod.
-S 3 Bodega Bay 18010111 402 0.90 Unknown Unknown High Low S2 Tomales-Drake Bays 18050005 897 0.75 Unknown Unknown Mod.
-Mod.
-S2 and smaller coastal streams flowing directly to sea.
-The primary constraints on the distribution of the species in currently occupied drainages are a few large dams (Reid and Goodman 2012).
-Smaller coastal streams (< 50 km2 drainage area) in northern California are generally not occupied, and there is evidence that there may be a natural tendency of lamprey to avoid smaller drainages that directly enter the sea (Reid and Goodman 2015 in prep.).
-This may have been the case prior to the 1960's as well (Shapovalov and Taft 1954), and is currently being explored by the authors.
+Lamprey currently occupy most anadromous habitat in the subregion north of the Golden Gate, except perhaps the higher gradient reaches of smaller tributaries and smaller coastal streams flowing directly to sea.
+The primary constraint on their current distribution in occupied drainages are a few large dams (Reid and Goodman 2012).
+Smaller coastal streams ($< 50 \text{ km}^2$ drainage area) in northern California are generally not occupied, and there is evidence that there may be a natural tendency of lamprey to avoid smaller drainages that directly enter the sea (Reid and Goodman 2016).
+This may have been the case prior to the 1960's as well (Shapovalov and Taft 1954).